The Ultimate Guide to PVC ICD 10 Coding and Data Mapping

 Building a PVC Research Cohort with OMOP

 Once you’ve mapped your PVC ICD-10 codes to their standard OMOP concepts, you’re ready for the next logical step: building meaningful research cohorts.
-This is where you move beyond simple code lookups and start leveraging the analytical strength of the OMOP Common Data Model (CDM).
-Building a cohort isn’t just about pulling a list of patients with a single code; it's about carefully defining a population based on a whole set of clinical characteristics.
+Move beyond simple code lookups and start leveraging the analytical strength of the OMOP Common Data Model (CDM).
+Building a cohort isn’t just about pulling a list of patients with a single code, it's about carefully defining a population based on a whole set of clinical characteristics.

 Traversing Concept Relationships